-- 1. Outside of the Downtown Core Area, rezonings to the maximum OCP density can generally support onsite affordable housing contributions in the range of:6 - 8% to 13% of total units if rents are 80% of CMHC average rents. - 11% to 17% of total units if rents are 100% of CMHC average rents. - 11% to 22% of total units if rents are 120% of CMHC average rents.
+- 1. In the Large Urban Village designation, rezonings to the maximum OCP density can generally support on-site affordable housing contributions in the range of:10 - 13% to 14% of total units if rents are 80% of CMHC average rents. - 16% to 17% of total units if rents are 100% of CMHC average rents. - 19% to 22% of total units if rents are 120% of CMHC average rents.

-6These shares assume the unit size and mix outlined in Section 2.0.
+10These shares assume the unit size and mix outlined in Section 2.0.

-5These shares assume the unit size and mix outlined in Section 2.0.
+9These shares assume the unit size and mix outlined in Section 2.0.

-2. However, some sites are not financially viable for redevelopment or cannot support a significant share of on-site affordable housing due to the high value of the existing use.
+- 2. In the Urban Residential designation, rezonings to the maximum OCP density can generally support onsite affordable housing contributions in the range of:11 - 5% to 8% of total units if rents are 80% of CMHC average rents. - 8% to 11% of total units if rents are 100% of CMHC average rents. - 11% of total units if rents are 120% of CMHC average rents. - 3.
+However, some sites are not financially viable for redevelopment or cannot support a significant share of on-site affordable housing due to the high value of the existing use.
 If the City establishes a specific target for affordable housing outside of the Core, these types of sites will not be financially viable for rezoning until the land value under the base OCP density increases, due to changes in market conditions, to equal or exceed the value under existing use.
 Alternatively, the City could establish a low target for affordable housing units outside the Core to increase the number of sites that are financially viable for redevelopment.